Before going to your FP&A interview, keep these things in mind:

 The more questions you ask as the job seeker, the more the interviewer will reveal about the nature of the company and the importance of the position.
 You can then use the same strategy to intertwine your skills into the areas that are lacking among their team of finance professionals.
 The company obviously needs financial planning, you have to convince them that you have the intellectual necessities to deliver results for them and can be a true asset to the team.

 What type of questions should you expect in a FP&A interview?

+So what are the most common interview questions for the role?
 The interviewer will want to know if you know what you are talking about.
 FP&A analysts are key to understanding the mistakes and successes of a company, so your opinion will be weighed amongst the other candidates.
 Since you already spent prior time researching the company, answering a few questions will be simple and easy.
 Here are a few FP&A interview questions you can expect:

 - Can you explain financial statements and why they help our company?

 - What does it take to be an effective Financial Planning Analyst?

 - Can you explain the difference between budgeting and forecasting?

 - Can you identify the financial health of our company by looking at data reports, financial reports, and expense/revenue charts?